Sample Sequence of Courses

 SPPN 730 - Speech Pathologist in the School Setting

 This course will introduce school-based speech-language pathology practices as a learning experience.
-Critical issues related to the practice of speech-language pathology in the school setting (K-12) including legislative issues, special education, models of service delivery, Response to Intervention (RTI), referral and evaluation for services, development of the Individual Education Plan (IEP), New York State Common Core Standards, lesson planning and caseload management are focal targets of the course.
-Students will learn to interface effectively with teachers and other personnel in the schools.
-Students will explore curriculum and the impact of speech-language difficulties on academic performance.
+Critical issues related to the practice of speech-language pathology in the school setting (K-12), including legislative issues, special education, models of service delivery, Response to Intervention (RTI), referral and evaluation for services, development of the Individual Education Plan (IEP), New York State Common Core Standards, lesson planning, and caseload management are focal points of the course.
+Students will learn to interface effectively with teachers and other school personnel.
+Students will explore the curriculum and the impact of speech-language difficulties on academic performance.
 Current ASHA roles and responsibilities of the school-based clinician will also be reviewed.

 Prerequisites: SPPN 610, SPPN 611, SPPN 612, SPPN 630, SPPN 640